fcantor/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 ## 4. Free list
 File: ```4-free_listint.c```

+This function frees a listint_t list, taking in a pointer as an argument.

+## 5. Free
+File: ```5-free_listint2.c```

-This function frees a listint_t list.
+This function frees a listint_t list, taking in a double pointer as an argument.